fitbenchmarking/fitbenchmarking/docs/source/users/options/fitting_option.rst

 .. warning::

-   Currently analytic Hessians are available are only available for problems that use the NIST parser.
+   Currently analytic Hessians are only available for problems that use the cutest parser.

 Cost function (:code:`cost_func_type`)
 --------------------------------------